LucasSteer/lucassteer_website/README.md

 ## TODO

-When adding more projects, change the `desktop:w-1/2` class to `desktop:w-7/12`
+* When adding more projects, change the `desktop:w-1/2` class to `desktop:w-7/12`
+* Setup some sort of CI to automatically run builds based off of this repository